tdchunix/puppet/modules/hypervtools/README.md

 This module installs the kernel modules and tools for HyperV guests.

-It assumes that :
+It assumes that the Microsoft LIS 3.5 is available from a repo.

-   * you have unpacked the Microsoft LIS 3.5 somewhere and added it as a repo on the servers.
+To add the repo:

 ```
 # Add our local copy of the packages from LIS